dhiltonp/pop/docs/source/book/problem.rst

 text streams.
 Data became more complex, as did applications.

-In this era a programming paradigm became dominant, one that worked very well at creating GUIs, Object Oriented Programming, also called OOP.
+In this era a programming paradigm became dominant, one that worked very well at creating GUIs, Object Oriented Programming (also called OOP).
 The ideas around OOP had existed for many years, but the GUI gave them new life!
 It became much easier to build graphical applications when the aspects of the applications could be represented as *objects*.

 Many traditional software developers railed against OOP, saying that it would create dirty and difficult to manage code.
-But OOP brought many merits to Graphical applications and OOP made it easier to reuse other developers' code in new ways.
+But OOP brought many merits to Graphical applications such as making it easier to reuse other developers' code in new ways.

 Rather than transferring data between programs on a command line shell using text streams, GUIs needed to be able to manage much more complicated datasets.
 This gave rise to new